johnPertoft/llm-inference-benchmark/README.md

 - [ ] Improve build model/engine script to be more automatic.
 Write the config.pbtxt files too.
 - [ ] Compare prebuilt image vs building our own (at least by building our own we can reduce build time)
 - [ ] Change the tokenizer to not include special tokens maybe?
 (Need to change the tokenizer triton model)
+- [ ] There's some warnings when running the build model script about skipping stuff.
+Fix.

 ### Triton + vllm
 - [ ] Try with and without inflight batching?